 - Mix the Flour, baking powder, Sugar, and Nutmeg together in a Bowl

-- Fry until golden brown and allow to cool completely before serving.
+- Allow to cool completely before serving.
 Enjoy!